 Collegium Pharmaceutical, Inc. (the "Company") was incorporated in Delaware in April 2002 and then reincorporated in Virginia in July 2014.
 The Company has its principal operations in Canton, Massachusetts.
-The Company is a specialty pharmaceutical company developing and planning to commercialize next-generation abuse-deterrent products that incorporate the Company's patented DETERx® platform technology for the treatment of chronic pain and other diseases.
+The Company is a specialty pharmaceutical company developing and planning to commercialize next-generation abuse-deterrent products that incorporate the Company's patented DETERx\ platform technology for the treatment of chronic pain and other diseases.
 The Company's lead product candidate, Xtampza ERTM, or Xtampza, is an abuse-deterrent, extended-release, oral formulation of oxycodone, a widely prescribed opioid medication.
 Xtampza has received Fast Track status from the U.S. Food and Drug Administration ("FDA").
 The Company's new drug application ("NDA") filing for Xtampza was accepted by the FDA on February 10, 2015.
+On November 6, 2015, the FDA granted tentative approval to the Xtampza NDA for the management of pain severe enough to require daily around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
+With tentative approval, the FDA has determined that Xtampza meets the required quality, safety and efficacy standards for approval but that it was subject to an automatic stay of up to 30 months as a result of patent litigation filed by Purdue Pharma, L.P.
+(Purdue) in March 2015.
+In February 2016, the District Court of Massachusetts entered a judgment in the Company's favor related to Purdue's three Orange Book-listed patents that were the cause of the 30 month stay.
+The Company submitted its request for final approval of the Xtampza NDA to the FDA on February 26, 2016.
+The FDA has set a Prescription Drug User Fee Act, or PDUFA, goal date of April 26, 2016.

 The Company's operations are subject to certain risks and uncertainties.
-The risks include negative outcome of clinical trials, inability or delay in completing clinical trials or obtaining regulatory approvals, changing market conditions for products being developed by the Company, the need to retain key personnel and protect intellectual property, patent infringement litigation and the availability of additional capital financing on terms acceptable to the Company.
+The risks include negative outcome of clinical trials, inability or delay in completing clinical trials or obtaining regulatory approvals, the rate and degree of market acceptance of our product candidates, changing market conditions for products being developed by the Company, the need to retain key personnel and protect intellectual property, patent infringement litigation and the availability of additional capital financing on terms acceptable to the Company.